Pein2017/Dinov2/README.md

 7. **Model Optimization and Deployment**: Optimize the model for deployment, integrating it into pipelines for real-time inference.

 ## Summary
-This document outlines the implementation and adaptation of DINOv2 for a custom BBU dataset, focusing on the recognition of Baseband Unit (BBU) devices in telecommunications engineering.
+This document outlines the implementation and adaptation of DINOv2 for a custom JOINED dataset, focusing on the recognition of Baseband Unit (JOINED) devices in telecommunications engineering.
 It details the dataset structure, project focus, self-supervised learning components, codebase structure, training procedures, multi-GPU strategies, checkpointing mechanisms, and the model architecture.
 By following these guidelines, effective utilization of DINOv2 for industrial quality control image analysis can be achieved, ensuring robust feature extraction and scalable deployment.